bharathrao/coinpitdocs/docs/source/features.rst

 ---------------

 ===============================  =====================================
+Chart Trading                    Place orders with Alt+Click or Control+Click, Click to pick up an order and click again to drop.
+Click the X to cancel.
 Atomic Stops                     Ensures trader will exit with pre-determined max risk Precise Risk Measurement         Stops are mandatory and atomic allowing very high leverage Anti-Manipulation Bands          Orders are not executed and stops are not triggered except within a band around index price